QR Code Generator for Books: Free Tool

-A QR Code is a small square image that is scannable using smart devices like your iPhone or Android phone.
-The “QR” stands for “quick response”.
+A QR Code (which stands for Quick Response Code) is a small square image that is scannable using smart devices like your iPhone or Android phone.

 If you are creating the QR Code, it allows you to link to any website on the Internet.
 You do not necessarily have to own the content.

 It can be anything from a public webpage, to your Amazon page, to a YouTube video, to even a private webpage that only people with QR Codes can see.